application-creators/create_app/README.md

 ## Index of Available Templates

-There's an [official index of templates](/templates.json), from which you can get your project started:
+There's an [index of templates](/templates.json), from which you can get your project started:

 | **Template name**              | **Description**                                                                                                                                | **Repo**                                                                     |
 |--------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------|